jrlarsen/GetProgramming/README.md

 Building the components that will be used in the full program.
 Key programming concepts:
 * variables and values
-* functions, arguments and efficiency
+* functions and code reuse
-* basic intro to objects
+* objects and properties
+* arrays and enumeration

 ### Chapter 3 - [Players and Properties](https://github.com/jrlarsen/AdventuresInCode/blob/master/Chpt3/chapter3.md)
 Variables, basic objects, properties.